 4. The Celestron 70mm travel scope doubles as a decent spotting scope

-This portable refractor costs less than $100 and doubles as a decent spotting scope for daytime viewing.
+This portable refractor costs around $100 and doubles as a decent spotting scope for daytime viewing.
 All the other telescopes above are reflectors and flip the image.
 Not a big deal when looking at a planet at night, but makes bird-watching a no-go.

 This 70mm is a solid entry point to see if astronomy is something you want to dive into without breaking the bank.
 And it doubles as a decent spotting scope for wildlife viewing.